antscode/MacWifi/README.md

-# MacWifi
+ï»¿# MacWifi
 MacWifi is a System Extension to add wifi functionality to your 68k Mac.
 MacWifi allows you to view available wifi networks and connect to a wifi network through a familiar menu in the menu bar.
 WPA2, WPA and public networks are supported.

 ## System Requirements
-* MacWifi has been tested on System 7.5, however it should work from System 7.
+* System 7 or greater.
+The [Thread Manager](http://macintoshgarden.org/apps/thread-manager) extension is required for OS versions below System 7.5
 * MacTCP or Open Transport installed

 Your Mac will also need an ethernet device and a wifi device.
 Currently, MacWifi supports the following wifi devices:

-* OpenWRT devices (MacWifi has been tested on a [GL.iNet GL-AR300M](https://www.gl-inet.com/products/gl-ar300m/), but other OpenWRT devices should work)
+* OpenWRT devices (MacWifi has been tested on a [GL.iNet GL-AR300M16-Ext](https://www.gl-inet.com/products/gl-ar300m/), but other OpenWRT devices should work)
 * [Vonets VM300](http://www.vonets.com/ProductViews.asp?D_ID=33) wifi module

 The Vonets VM300 is less expensive than OpenWRT devices, however OpenWRT is recommended for better speed, stability and features.